easybuilders/easybuild/docs/Detecting_loaded_modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When EasyBuild is configured with ``--detect-loaded-modules=fail``, it will print a clear error and stop when
-any loaded modules are detected (unless they are listed as being allowed, see :ref:`detecting_loaded_modules_allow`).
+any loaded modules are detected.

 For example::